SGI12/VKSL-2022-React-HUD/README.md

-# VKSL 2022 LHM Hud
+# VKSL 2022 LHM CS:GO Hud

-This is a hud used on VKSL 2022.
+This is a hud used on CS:GO VKSL 2022.
 You can use it with LHM absolutely free.
 If you have some questions about functionality of this HUD, you can tag me in my social networks in profile.

 ## Setting up
 Fork this repo, clone it, and then run `npm install` and `npm start`.
 HUD should start on the 3500 port.
 For this to work have HUD Manager opened so it will pass CS:GO data to the HUD.